cym13/cym13.github.io/source/vbs_reverse_shell.rst

 use is to encapsulate commands and outputs in HTTP requests.
 This will need a specific server but it isn't much of an issue.

+Of course we could just download a compiled reverse shell through our VBS script and launch it, but I want to explore a pure VBS option for when two-stage exploitations are not an option.

 The payload
 ===========